 - Crime Rate: Safer than 9% of U.S. cities

 If you’re searching for the most affordable places to retire, look no further than Youngstown!
 A budget-friendly place to settle down in your senior years, Youngstown offers retirees easy access to a variety of retirement communities and fantastic healthcare options through high-quality facilities like Mercy Health – St. Elizabeth Youngstown Hospital.
-Though it’s not the largest city in the Buckeye State, it’s still jam-packed with art, culture, and fun things to do!
-Support the Youngstown Symphony Orchestra during live musical events throughout the city, or sit back for performances of classics like Jack and the Beanstalk by the Opera Western Reserve.
+Though it’s not the Buckeye State’s largest city, it’s still jam-packed with art, culture, and fun things to do!
+Support live musical events from the Youngstown Symphony Orchestra, or sit back for performances of classics like Jack and the Beanstalk by the Opera Western Reserve.
 Attend monthly Senior Art & Learn events or explore artwork spanning hundreds of years at The Butler Institute of American Art.
-Or take in the serenity of the tree-lined paths and find a variety of other outdoor recreation opportunities at Mill Creek MetroParks—which is home to thousands of acres of green space, a golf course, lakes and ponds for fishing, as well as the Ford Nature Center and Fellows Riverside Gardens.
+See artifacts, photographs, and full-scale replicas from the city’s steelworking past at The Youngstown Historical Center of Industry & Labor, locally known as the Steel Museum.
+Or take in the serenity of the tree-lined paths and find a variety of outdoor recreation opportunities at Mill Creek MetroParks—which is home to thousands of acres of green space, a golf course, and lakes and ponds for fishing, as well as the Ford Nature Center and Fellows Riverside Gardens.

-Moving to a new city for retirement?
+Moving for retirement?
 Extra Space Storage has self storage facilities conveniently located across the U.S. that can help with your big move.
 Find available storage units near you!

 City statistics from AreaVibes